Loyola Cultural Action Foundation: History

-ACLO's roots go back to the Catholic bishops of Latin America at Medellin adopting the option for the poor recommended by the Second Vatican Council (1962-1965).
+ACLO's roots go back to the Catholic bishops of Latin America at Medellín adopting the option for the poor recommended by the Second Vatican Council (1962-1965).
 In Bolivia in the 1960s the indigenous farmers were marginalized, with 69% illiteracy and little access to healthcare or government services.
 ACLO used literacy education to make the peasants aware to their own situation and their options.
 The education was carried on through ACLO's radio stations in Chuquisaca (1971), Potosí (1975), Yamparáeza (1977), and Tarija (1981), along with the newspaper En Marcha.

-ACLO has been described as one of the few independent media outlets that covered the 2004 Bolivian Constituent Assembly.
+ACLO has been described as one of the few independent media outlets that covered the 2006 Bolivian Constituent Assembly.